 Without a clean break Order, if you were to get, for example, a surprise windfall or an inheritance, your wife would technically have a claim against that money and would be entitled to apply to the Court for a share of it.
 Similarly, if you have a retirement pension, without a clean break Order she can apply to the Court asking for a share of it when you retire, even if the divorce has been finalised by a Decree Absolute.

 In addition, if you die and have any money in your estate and you have not obtained a clean break Order from the Court, even if you have subsequently remarried and many years have elapsed, your estate could be dragged through the Courts by your ex, trying to get a share of your money.
 Divorce is rarely as simple as it seems.
-As most solicitors provide tailored legal advice for a fixed fee you would be wise to make an appointment.
+As most solicitors provide tailored legal advice for a fixed fee you would be wise to make an appointment with a Family & Matrimonial Solicitor.

 Article January 2021